 BS 7671:2018 Amendment 2 was issued 28th March 2022.
 The Wiring Regulations (BS 7671) regularly come under review to ensure all standards are compliant with today's electrical needs.
 These reviews may also happen when standards change at an International or European level to ensure technical consistency with the UK.
 The general structure of the Wiring Regulations remains unchanged, however, there is now an additional Part 8 on the topic of Functional Requirements of Prosumer's Electrical Installations.
-This edition may be implemented immediately however BS 7671:2018+A1:2020 remains current until it is withdrawn on 27th September 2022.
-During this transition period, a designer or installer can use either edition for compliance for their installation.
-They will, however, have to choose which edition they are working to, as it is not acceptable to mix clauses from the two amendments.
+This edition replaces BS 7671:A1:2020 which was withdrawn on 27th September 2022.
 Introducing 18th Edition Amendment 2 Previously, there was the term 'installations designed after a certain date are to comply to the new edition'.
 This time, Amendment 1 is withdrawn on 27th September 2022 to bring BS 7671 into line with other British Standards when they are reviewed.
 Note 1: Completion of an electrical installation designed to the withdrawn standard can be subject to the contractual agreement between all parties involved.
 Existing installations that have been installed in accordance with earlier editions of the Regulations may not fully comply with Amendment 2 requirements.
 This does not necessarily mean that they are unsafe for continued use or require upgrading.
 However, work carried out on an existing installation will need to meet the requirements of Amendment 2 after 27th September 2022.
 This Bitesize guide covers some of the main changes to this edition.
 To understand the full changes please refer to BS 7671:2018+A2:2022.
 Table of Contents

-¥ RCD protection of socket outlets 06

-¢ 4 Arc Fault Detection Devices 08

-1 Precautions where particular risk of fire exists 10

-4 Surge Protection Devices 12

-Selection of RCDs 14

-A Identification and notices 16